dirtslayer/dirtslayer.github.io/_posts/2017-01-23-disable-pulse.md

 ~~~

 fmit is a free musical instrument tuner that does not support pulse, but works great with alsa.
+I use it to [tune my guitar][guitar tunings].

 Now to use fmit we just need to set our alsa device, which is easy if you know how to find the incantation of arecord -l.